We may get commissions for purchases made through links in this post.

 You eventually get lots of heavy soap at the bottom that won’t come through the pump and more watery stuff at the top which doesn’t have enough soap to get the job done.

-Bar soap, of course, doesn’t need those chemicals.
-It’s just a soapy blob, and you add the water as you use it.
+Bar soap, of course, doesn’t need those chemicals, because you add the water as you use it.
 But it’s messy, it’s slippery and it tends to collect hairs (we’ll say no more about that).

 So if you hate bar soap, but you want to avoid those chemicals in liquid soap, what can you do?